 Configure App Service with Application Gateway

 Since app service is a multi-tenant service instead of a dedicate deployment, it uses host header in the incoming request to resolve the request to the correct app service endpoint.
 Usually, the DNS name of the application, which in turn is the DNS name associated with the application gateway fronting the app service, is different from the domain name of the backend app service.
 Therefore, the host header in the original request received by the application gateway is not the same as the host name of the backend service.
 Because of this, unless the host header in the request from the application gateway to the backend is changed to the host name of the backend service, the multi-tenant backends are not able to resolve the request to the correct endpoint.

 Application Gateway provides a switch called

-Pick host name from backend address which overrides the host header in the request with the host name of the back-end when the request is routed from the Application Gateway to the backend.
+Pick host name from backend target which overrides the host header in the request with the host name of the back-end when the request is routed from the Application Gateway to the backend.
 This capability enables support for multi-tenant back ends such as Azure app service and API management.

 In this article, you learn how to:

-- Create a backend pool and add an App Service to it
+- Edit a backend pool and add an App Service to it

 App service: If you don't have an existing App service, see App service documentation.